The Wadi Rum Ultra is the ultimate test of organisation.

 Between those dates you must provide all your own food.
 Due to weight, dehydrated or frieze dried food is recommended.
 It is high in energy and protein and is also very light.

-It is important you sample this dehydrated food before you decide upon a brand and meal.
+It is important you sample this dehydrated food before you decide upon a meal.
 You should bear in mind that your taste preferences may change in the desert.
 It is advised that you have a good balance between breakfasts, savoury meals and sweet dishes.

 To avoid either carrying to much or being hungry, you should calculate the calories: You are advised to carry a minimum of 2000 calories per day, for each day of the race.